AppIntro/AppIntro/README.md

     android:label="@string/app_intro" />
 ```

 Do not declare the intro as your main app launcher unless you want the intro to launch every time your app starts.
-Refer below for how to launch the intro once from your main activity.
+Refer to the [wiki](https://github.com/PaoloRotolo/AppIntro/wiki/How-to-Use#show-the-intro-once) for an example of how to launch the intro once from your main activity.

 ### Layout 2
 If you want to try new layout (as seen in Google's Photo app), just extend **AppIntro2** in your Activity.
 That's all :)